johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 # Implementing a Basic Unix Shell

 ## What is a Shell?
 A shell is a program that runs commands and programs on behalf of a user in a text-based manner.
-Simply put, a shell reads in a command that a user types (e.g. `stdin`), evaluates the input by parsing and tokenizing the command to determine its validity.
+Simply put, a shell reads in a command that a user types (e.g. `stdin`) and evaluates the input by parsing and tokenizing the command to determine its validity.
 Finally, it builds any data structures necessary for the program to run, creates a new process, and runs that program within that context.

 ## Program Set Up
 The shell source code will be written in a single file called `shell.c`.
 The header files in the code block below must be included in the program to enable I/O and the use of system calls provided by the operating system.
 Additionally, we need to define two symbolic constants `MAXARGS` and `MAXLINE`.
 The two will provide an upper bound on the number of characters for arguments a user can provide and the character length of the overall command, respectively.